We’re fostering health literacy and health equity

 - Social support – Expectant moms have more time with their care providers than they would during their standard individual prenatal checkups, which provides prenatal care education as well as vital social and emotional support from other group members.

-- Positive experiences – Both pregnant individuals and health care providers report having positive experiences with the program.
+- Positive experiences – Both pregnant women and healthcare providers report having positive experiences with the program.

-Learn more about how Supportive Pregnancy Care allows individuals to be fully engaged in their pregnancy care and providers to implement customizable group prenatal care according to their organization's needs and capacity.
+Learn more about how SPC allows moms-to-be to be fully engaged in their pregnancy care and providers to implement customizable group prenatal care according to their organization's needs and capacity.

-We're here to provide everything you need to know to plan, implement and sustain a successful Supportive Pregnancy Care program in your practice or system.
-Below is a breakdown of the different materials you will have available to support you.
+We're here to provide everything you need to know to plan, implement, and sustain a successful Supportive Pregnancy Care program in your practice or system.
+Below is a breakdown of the different materials you'll have available to support you.

 Supportive Pregnancy Care implementation and session guides.
-These documents provide information on the logistics of Supportive Pregnancy Care and include:
+These documents provide information on the logistics of SPC and include: